-- Septuple Scare from Adventurers! is portrayed this way.
+- Septuple Scare from Adventurers!! is portrayed this way.
 Ardam is currently the only one who has figured out the rules.
-A clear parody of Final Fantasy IX's Tetra Master (see above)
+It’s also a clear parody of Final Fantasy IX's Tetra Master.

 - From Schlock Mercenary, we bring you Munchkin-clix of Cataan:

-- Similar to the above, My Cardboard Life features Colin and his nieces and nephews playing a board game using all the boardgames in their closet mixed together.
+- My Cardboard Life features Colin and his nieces and nephews playing a board game using all the games in their closet mixed together.

 - In Sheldon, Sheldon and Dante’s games usually devolve into something like this, always involving a salmon of invincibility.

-- Wizard’s Sudoku in Problem Sleuth.
-Combinea sudoku, live chess, jousting, Q*bert, Tetris, cube-building and teapot cars.
-In addition, the video-game elements of Problem Sleuth itself are needlessly complicated and completely nonsensical.
+- Wizard’s Sudoku in Problem Sleuth combines sudoku, live chess, jousting, Q*bert, Tetris, cube-building, and teapot cars.
+In addition, the video game elements of Problem Sleuth itself are needlessly complicated and completely nonsensical.